pyinvoke/invoke/sites/docs/cli.rst

       implicitly includes its parent (with leading dots as a strong visual clue that these are still subcollection tasks.)
-    - ``json``: intended for consumption by scripts or other programs, this format emits (non-pretty-printed) JSON data representing the task tree, with each 'node' in the tree consisting of the following keys:
+    - ``json``: intended for consumption by scripts or other programs, this format emits JSON representing the task tree, with each 'node' in the tree (the outermost document being the root node, and thus a JSON object) consisting of the following keys:

-      - ``collection``: String name of collection; the root collection's "name" is null.
+      - ``name``: String name of collection; the root collection's "name" is null.
-      - ``docstring``: Docstring of collection, if it came from a module; null otherwise.
+      - ``docstring``: Docstring of collection, if it came from a module; empty string otherwise (or if module lacked a docstring.)
-      - ``tasks``: Immediate children of this collection; an array of string names.
+      - ``tasks``: Immediate children of this collection; an array of objects of the following form:

+        - ``name``: the task's local name within its collection (i.e. not the full dotted path you might see with the ``flat`` format;
+          reconstructing that path is left up to the consumer.)
+        - ``docstring``: the task's docstring, or the empty string.
+        - ``aliases``: an array of string aliases for this task.

+      - ``default``: String naming which task within this collection, if any, is the default task.
+Is null if no task is the default.
-      - ``collections``: Any sub-collections within this collection, of the same format.
+      - ``collections``: An array of any sub-collections within this collection, members of which which will have the same structure as this outermost document, recursively.

+      The JSON emitted is not pretty-printed, but does end with a trailing newline.

 .. option:: -p, --pty